-- “If I fail this test, I will never pass school, and I will be a total failure in life.”
+- “If I fail this test, I will never pass school and be a total failure in life.”

-- “If I don’t recover quickly from this procedure, I will never get better, and I will be disabled my entire life.”
+- “If I don’t recover quickly from this procedure, I will never get better, and I will have a disability my entire life.”

 - “If my partner leaves me, I will never find anyone else, and I will never be happy again.”